peteroupc/html3dutil/doc/extras_camera.Camera.md

 #### Parameters

 * `fov` (Type: number)<br>Vertical field of view, in degrees.
 Should be less than 180 degrees.
 (The smaller this number, the bigger close objects appear to be.)
-See <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a>.
+See MathUtil.mat4perspective.
 * `nearZ` (Type: number)<br>The distance from the camera to the near clipping plane.
 Objects closer than this distance won't be seen.
-See <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a>.
+See MathUtil.mat4perspective.
 This should be slightly greater than 0.
 * `farZ` (Type: number)<br>The distance from the camera to the far clipping plane.
 Objects beyond this distance will be too far to be seen.
-See <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a>.
+See MathUtil.mat4perspective.

 ### Methods